What We Do

 Please join us in our pursuit of a more peaceful and just world.

 What We Do > Our Approach

-For 85 years, experiential learning has been a hallmark of World Learning’s approach to change.
+For more than 90 years, experiential learning has been a hallmark of World Learning’s approach to change.
 It started with the first group of students who traveled to Europe with The Experiment in International Living in 1932: They went to learn about new cultures by living in them.
 They returned transformed.
 Now all of World Learning’s education, development, and exchange programs are grounded in the principles of experiential learning.

 Often called learning by doing, experiential learning is an educational approach that engages students in hands-on activities and encourages them to reflect on and interpret their observations from those experiences.
 This period of reflection enables students to take action, experiment, or problem-solve using their new depth of knowledge.